Password correct. Please wait...

 Where personal data are processed for direct marketing purposes, you shall have the right to object at any time to processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.

-If you object to processing for direct marketing purposes, the personal data concerning you shall no longer be processed for such purposes.
+Where you object to processing for direct marketing purposes, the personal data concerning you shall no longer be processed for such purposes.

-You shall have the right, in the context of the use of information society services - notwithstanding Directive 2002/58/EC - to exercise your right to object by automated means using technical specifications.
+You shall have the right, in the context of the use of information society services, irrespective of Directive 2002/58/EC, to object to the processing of personal data concerning you by automated means using technical specifications.

-8. Right to withdraw the data protection consent
+8. Right to withdraw the data protection consent statement

-3. is based on your explicit consent.
+- is based on your explicit consent.

 10. Right to lodge a complaint with a supervisory authority

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or the place of the alleged infringement, if you consider that the processing of personal data relating to you infringes the GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, your place of work or the place of the alleged infringement, if you consider that the processing of personal data relating to you violates the GDPR.